jvalentino/clothes-closet-wiki/README.md

 - https://www.heroku.com/dynos

-We are specifically using the Eco Dynos, which are smallest available:
+We were originally using the Eco Dynos, which are smallest available:

 > The Eco dynos plan provides 1000 dyno hours for $5 per month.
 This dyno hours pool is shared by all Eco dynos in your account.
 The Eco dynos plan always renews on the first day of each month.
 If you subscribe to Eco after the first day, you are still charged the full $5 for that month.
 >